mikelxc/Workarounds-for-ARM-mac/README.md

 I often switch back and forth between gpg-agent and ssh-agent, so I kept it as a function.

+### Keyboard Configuration

+I use karabiner-elements for the keyboard configuration.
+This can also be installed using `brew install karabiner-elements`.

+Your settings can be found in `~/.config/karabiner/assets/complex_modifications/`

 ### Python and ML

 Python is natively supported by apple silicon macs.